Higher order div-curl type estimates for elliptic linear differential operators on localizable Hardy spaces: Introduction

 is elliptic in the classical sense.
 Extensions of the inequality \eqref{estimateHHP} for complexes associated to the system $\L$, inspired in the global setting for de Rham complex (see \cite{CLMS}), were also presented in \cite{HHP} (see the Section \ref{S7} below).

-A natural question arises on how to consider analogous inequalities when the gradient is replaced by higher order linear differential operators with variable coefficients.
+A natural question arises concerning how to obtain analogous inequalities when the gradient is replaced by higher order homogeneous linear differential operators with variable coefficients.
 Partial results were obtained by Taylor \cite[Chapter 8, Section 8]{Tay} in the setting of pseudodifferential operators and by Kozono \& Yanagisawa in \cite{KY} on Lebesgue spaces, including first order linear differential operators with smooth variable coefficients.
-We remember that the spaces $H^{p}(\R^{N}),h^{p}(\R^{N}),L^{p}(\R^{N})$ are equivalents with comparable norms, when $p>1$.
-In this paper, our main goal is to answer the question presenting a type of div-curl estimates for high order linear differential operators with variable coefficients in Hardy spaces in the same spirit of \eqref{eq03}.
-In order to obtain estimates analogous to \eqref{estimateHHP} for operators with variable coefficients, one must deal with local estimates rather than global ones, the localizable version on Hardy spaces is appropriated.
+Recall that the spaces $H^{p}(\R^{N}),h^{p}(\R^{N}),L^{p}(\R^{N})$ are equivalents with comparable norms, when $p>1$.
+In this paper, our main goal is to address this question by establishing a type of div-curl estimates for high order homogeneous linear differential operators with variable coefficients in Hardy spaces, in the same spirit as \eqref{eq03}.
+To obtain estimates analogous to \eqref{estimateHHP} for operators with variable coefficients, it is necessary to work with local rather than global estimates; for this reason, the use of localizable Hardy spaces is appropriate.